Wooded Intermediate Course Both Challenges And Frustrates!

 - None of the new/redesigned holes have good signage, there is currently just a hand-drawn sketch at each tee indicating the par & distance.

 Other Thoughts: I wanted to play the redesigned course for a few months before posting my review.
-The old layout was definitely my favorite local course, so naturally I was frustrated when I found out about the required changes that were being made.
+The old layout was definitely my favorite local course, so naturally I was unhappy when I found out about the required changes that were being made.
 A few of my favorite holes unfortunately had to be axed (3 and 12 are especially missed) but the course designers did a good job keeping as much of the existing course as possible.
 I really like some of the newer holes, like 2, 5 and 7, that create some interesting lines the course previously didn't offer.

 Overall this course is extremely challenging, it forces you to use a variety of different shots & discs.
 Good mix of wide open vs. tightly wooded holes.
 The key on the majority of the holes is to keep on the fairway, accuracy is definitely more important than distance.
 I feel like this course, more so than any other, has helped me to become a better player over time.